hanasabila/final-tokopedia-play/README.md

-# 📹 Tokopedia Play Back-end
+# 📹 Tokopedia Play Clone
 This project is a development of back-end service for Tokopedia Play, submitted for the mid-term project of Full Stack Engineering on GIGIH 3.0 Program.
 It uses Node.js and Express.js for building the APIs and MongoDB for the database.
 For the frontend-side, this project uses React.js and chakraUI for the UI library.

 ### 📹 Feature